Food Allergies, Intolerances & Sensitivities

 Celiac disease is an autoimmune disorder caused by eating gluten, a protein found in wheat, barley, rye, spelt, and kamut.
 The immune reaction caused by consuming gluten-containing foods produces significant inflammation, damaging the small intestine and leading to malabsorption of nutrients.
 Common signs and symptoms of celiac disease include abdominal pain, bloating, diarrhea, anemia, and weight loss.
 However, some individuals do not experience these classical symptoms, and may instead have loss of dental enamel, loss of bone density, headaches and fatigue, joint pain, numbness and tingling, an itchy blistery skin rash (dermatitis herpetiformis), or additional autoimmune disorders.
 In children, malabsorption from celiac disease can affect growth and development.

-Your naturopathic physician or family doctor can test you for celiac disease.
+Your naturopathic doctor or family doctor can test you for celiac disease.
 The blood test ordered is called tissue transglutaminase (tTG).
 If you have a positive tTG test, your doctor may refer you for a small intestinal biopsy to confirm the disease.
 The management of celiac disease involves strict life-long avoidance of gluten, and nutritional supplementation to heal the damaged intestinal lining.